Salary Slip Format

 - Dearness Allowance (DA)

-- Enter the allowance given to offset inflation impact, calculated as a percentage of basic salary.
-Primarily applicable to government and public sector employees.
-Fully taxable under Income Tax.
+- Enter the DA, which is given to offset the impact of inflation in India, calculated as a percentage of basic salary.
+It is primarily applicable to government and public sector employees and is fully taxable under the Income Tax.

 - House Rent Allowance (HRA)

-- Enter the allowance provided to help with accommodation expenses.
-HRA exemption under Income Tax depends on actual rent paid, salary, and city of residence (metro/non-metro).
+- HRA is an exemption under the Income Tax and depends on actual rent paid, salary, and city of residence (metro/non-metro) in India.
+Enter the allowance provided to help with accommodation expenses.

 - Leave Travel Allowance (LTA)